-A Master of Arts in Film Studies program focuses on the theoretical and historical aspects of the field.
-Students learn to think and write critically about films, looking at areas such as film theory, comedy, documentary filmmaking and American cinema.
+Graduate film students can pursue a Master of Arts in Film Studies or a Master of Fine Arts in Film Production program.
+The former focuses on the theoretical and historical aspects of the field.
+Students learn to think and write critically about films.

 In a Master of Fine Arts in Film Production program, students gain practical skills in filmmaking and film design.
-Courses cover all aspects of filmmaking, including screenwriting, cinematography and editing.
-Applicants may have to submit a sample film for admission to the program, and a final thesis film is often required for graduation.
+Applicants may have to submit a sample film and letters of recommendation for admission to the program.
+A final thesis film is often required for graduation.

 Master of Arts in Film Studies